orbitalronin94/Papers/README.md

 *Structural identifiability is a property of the model: whether parameters are unique in principle.
 Practical identifiability is a property of the experiment: whether the available data contain sufficient information.
 A model can be structurally identifiable but practically non-identifiable.*

+### ¿Qué es un parámetro fantasma? / What is a ghost parameter?

+Un **parámetro fantasma** es un parámetro no identificable en un experimento dado, sin prior explícito ni justificación paramétrica documentada que determine su valor reportado.
+Aparece en el modelo pero no en los datos.
+El analista honesto lo entierra con un prior explícito.
+El deshonesto lo reporta con un intervalo de confianza como si fuera una medición.

+*A ghost parameter is a non-identifiable parameter in a given experiment, without an explicit prior or documented parametric justification determining its reported value.
+It appears in the model but not in the data.
+The honest analyst buries it with an explicit prior.
+The dishonest one reports it with a confidence interval as if it were a measurement.*

+### ¿Qué es la "inversión del orden"? / What is the "inversion of order"?

+La práctica estándar es: `datos → modelo → ajuste → parámetros → diagnóstico`.
+La inversión propuesta es: `modelo → diagnóstico → (si procede) → datos → ajuste → parámetros`.
+El diagnóstico de identificabilidad debería preceder al ajuste por defecto, no seguirlo.
+Esto no es un cambio de método, es un cambio de orden de énfasis.

+*Standard practice is: `data → model → fit → parameters → diagnosis`.
+The proposed inversion is: `model → diagnosis → (if applicable) → data → fit → parameters`.
+Identifiability diagnosis should precede fitting by default, not follow it.
+This is not a change of method but a change of order of emphasis.*

 ### ¿Qué es el análisis de sensibilidad de Sobol? / What is Sobol sensitivity analysis?

 El método de Sobol descompone la varianza de la salida en contribuciones de cada parámetro y sus interacciones.
 Es el estándar de oro para el análisis de sensibilidad global.
 La FDA lo exige en las presentaciones PBPK.